nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### remote-portal-app-registry

-Registers an additional registry for remote portal-apps.
+This plugin type adds an additional registry for remote portal-apps to the Portal.

-To register a portal-app plugin add this to _package.json_:
+To register a new remote-portal-app-registry plugin add this to _package.json_:

 ```json
 {